ericodle/Open-Danio/README.md

 ## Setup

-Here is my recommended way to use this GitHub repository.
+Here is the recommended way to use this GitHub repository.

 ### Step 1: Clone the repository